material-components/material-components-ios/components/AppBar/README.md

 ~~~
 <!--</div>-->

-And add the following to view controllers that don't have an app bar:
+Add the following to view controllers that don't have an app bar:

 <!--<div class="material-code-render" markdown="1">-->
 ### Objective-C